 On June 21, 2023, we granted Mr. Cutaia restricted stock units with an aggregate fair market value of \$31, payable in 27,590 shares of our common stock.
 The restricted stock units vested on the grant date.
-The price per share as reported by The Nasdaq Capital Market on the day of issuance was \$1.11.
+The price per share as reported by The Nasdaq Capital Market on the day of issuance was \$1.11 and was used to calculate fair market value.